Frequently Asked Questions

 Who is eligible to apply?

 Students completing 8th through 12th grades are eligible to participate in Smithsonian Student Travel’s programs.
-Students must be at least 13 years old at the time of trip departure.
+Students must be at least 13 years old at the time of application.

 How do I apply?